tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 Tidal Tools is a cross platform CLI utility that you can use to discover and analyze your applications.
 [Easily install Tidal Tools](https://get.tidal.sh) on your operating system.

+### Dependencies

+If you plan to use the `tidal analyze` command to analyze your source code (or soon your databases!)
+You will need to install Docker Community Edition.
+To install Docker on your system you can check [Docker's documentation directly](https://docs.docker.com/install/).
+Once installed you can [verify it is installed and working correctly](/troubleshooting.html) with the command `tidal doctor`.

 ## Using Tidal Tools
 To get started, from a new terminal or Powershell prompt, simply run: